 Only 50 meters from the hotel the lively street Geor.
 Olimpiou/Olympian is located.
 This is really going local!!

 Everybody was drinking a Freddo Coffee and getting together in this popular street.
-I walked up and down to get a good feeling and ended up to drink my first local Freddo Cappuccino at Yubaba and dinner at Little Venice (Hikpή Bεvεtίa).
-In Greece the meze are popular, these are the Greek tapas.
-That is very nice to taste all the different kind of Greek flavors!
+I walked up and down to get a good feeling and ended up drinking my first local Freddo Cappuccino at Yubaba and had dinner at Little Venice (Hikpή Bεvεtίa).
+In Greece the mezze are popular, these are the Greek tapas.
+Nice to taste all the different kind of Greek flavors!
 Perfect for my first Greek dinner!!

 Where are you traveling to next?
 Like me, Milos or perhaps Mykonos.